-Recently we've noticed a proliferation of newsletters being sent out in unsolicited fashion.
-The aim being, it seems, to engage your attention and divert your attention away from the fact that you didn't request to be notified about this particular topic in the first place.
+Recently we've noticed a proliferation of unsolicited email newsletters in our mailboxes.
+The aim seems to be to engage while diverting your attention away from the fact that you didn't request to be notified about this particular topic by this company in the first place.
 Regardless of whether you're interested in the topic at hand, this is a violation of your privacy rights.
-And, in some cases, the newsletter will lead to a malicious source, that may contain viruses and or spyware.
-Here's how to handle these newsletters.

-First off, it's a good idea to screen all your incoming email with software that can prevent malicious email content and/or attachments from adversely affecting you.
-We recommend (and use ourselves) Firetrust's Mailwasher.
+First off, it’s a good idea to screen all your incoming email with software that can prevent malicious content and/or attachments from adversely affecting you.
+We recommend (and use ourselves) Firetrust’s Mailwasher.
 Without a screener, we urge you to refrain from opening potentially questionable emails.
 This especially applies to their attachments.

 If you receive an email newsletter and don't remember requesting it, take the following steps: